jacobkap/crimebythenumbers/docs/pdf-tables2.md

 }
 ```

 Running the above code runs our for loop successfully but doesn't assign the output anywhere.
-It just runs one iteration, assigns it to temp, and then overwrites temp for the next iteration.
+It just runs one iteration, assigns it to *temp*, and then overwrites *temp* for the next iteration.
 What we really want is a single object which will end up having every single row of data from every page in one data.frame.
 To do this we make an empty data.frame by saying some object gets `data.frame()` without anything in the parentheses.
 And then for every iteration of the loop we add the data that is in temp to this empty data.frame (which will soon fill up with data).

 By creating an empty data.frame at the start we avoid having to name any of the column names or say how many rows of data there will be.
 To add data to this data.frame each iteration we will use the function `bind_rows()` from `dplyr` which stacks data sets on top of each other.
 Let's first look at a simple example of this before including it in our for loop.
-To use `bind_rows()` we put two (or more) data.frames as the parameters and it will return a single data set will all rows stacked together.
+To use `bind_rows()` we put two (or more) data.frames as the parameters and it will return a single data set with all rows stacked together.
 Let's create two data.frames that each have the rows of `head(mtcars)` as a demonstration.

 ```r